 When you unbox the chicks dip the beak of each one into the water to get them drinking.
 This is also a great time to count the chicks and check them over.

-Don’t stress them out by handling them the first day.
+Shipping or even the transition from the feed store to your home is a stressful experience.
+Don’t add to that stress them out by handling them the first day more than absolutely necessay.
 Give them a while to settle in.

-It’s most likely to happen due to shipping stress but it can happen later.
-I will tart small and then build up until they can’t poop and have a giant honking poop nugget.
+It’s most likely to happen in the beginning due to shipping stress but it can happen later.
+It starts small and then builds up until they can’t poop and have a giant honking poop nugget.

 This is a healthy butt: